 sRGB (smaller) > Adobe RGB (bigger) > ProPhoto RGB (biggest)

-Check out how my photo that I retouched in ProPhoto RGB was displayed in a browser that doesn’t support ProPhoto RGB:
+Check out how the photo that I retouched in ProPhoto RGB was displayed in a browser that doesn’t support ProPhoto RGB:

 - Real World Color Management (2nd Edition) by Bruce Fraser, Chris Murphy & Fred Bunting;